Hello friends! Today we are making Passionfruit Curd! It’s super easy to make, and absolutely delicious!

 Passionfruit pulp: For this recipe, I am using passionfruit pulp, made of 100% passionfruit.
 If you use any passionfruit juice, or syrup, which is already sweetened, please adjust the sugar amount.
 Depending on how sweet the juice you use already is, you want to reduce the amount of sugar, otherwise the curd will be overly sweet.
 The best results will be obtained from using the pure pulp.

-Some stores sell passionfruit pulp in the frozen food aisle, so make sure to check there!
+Some stores sell passionfruit pulp or passionfruit puree in the frozen food aisle, so make sure to check there!

 Saucepan: Use a saucepan with a heavy bottom, this will help the curd not overcook and become scrambled egg.